TejasSutar9/Linux-Inspired-Virtual-File-System/README.md

 A virtual file system built in C++, inspired by Linux, showcasing inode structure and file descriptor handling.

-# Linux-Inspired Virtual File System
+## 📂 Linux Inspired Virtual File System

 A Linux-inspired Virtual File System implemented in C++ that simulates core file system operations such as file creation, deletion, reading, and writing using inode-based architecture.